 At present, there are no active student groups centered on diversity themes, but if you’re interested in developing one, contact the Student Life office.

-We recently inaugurated our Lunchtime topics lecture series.
-The series consists of a wide variety of topics including: Being a Person of Color in Spain and Genders and Sexualities in Spain.
+Our Lunchtime topics lecture series consists of a wide variety of topics including: Being a Person of Color in Spain and Genders and Sexualities in Spain.
 Topics may include talk from a local expert, a discussion group with a local activist and member of the community being discussed, and/or a walking tour of the most emblematic neighborhoods.

 We’d love to hear from you!
 Contact Student Life to propose new topics.